Lim Eun-soo

 Earlier in her career, Lim won two medals on the ISU Junior Grand Prix series (bronze at the 2016 JGP Germany and silver at the 2017 JGP Austria).
 She has finished within the top five at the World Junior Championships for two consecutive years (2017, 2018).

-She is currently the tenth highest ranked ladies' singles skater in the world by the International Skating Union following the 2020-21 figure skating season.

 Career

 Early years

 Lim was born on 26 February 2003 in Seoul, South Korea.
 Lim began skating in 2009.
 She started training with Chi Hyun-jung as her coach in 2014.

 Nationally, Lim started competing at the senior level during the 2014–15 figure skating season.
 She obtained the bronze medal at the 2016 South Korean Championships, finishing behind You Young and Choi Da-bin.

 2016–2017 season: Junior international debut and national title

 Lim debuted on the Junior Grand Prix (JGP) series in September 2016, placing fourth in Ljubljana, Slovenia.
 In October, she received the bronze medal at a JGP event in Dresden, Germany.
 In January 2017, she won her first senior national title.
 In March, Lim placed fourth overall at the 2017 World Junior Championships, scoring personal bests in every segment of the competition in her ISU championship debut.